panulogic/cisf/README.md

     ok  (is (123, Number) === true);

-You can thus use the same type-machinery as x() does, to make branching  decisions within your program.
+You can thus use the same type-machinery as x() does to make branching  decisions within your program.

 ##### 3.5 fails (aFunction)

 Above you have already seen use of fails().
 It assumes it is called with a function as argument which it will call without arguments.
-If the argument -function throws an error fails() returns true, else it causes an error.
+If the argument -function throws an error fails() returns that error, else it causes an error.

 fails() may not be  used much
-in runtime code but it is useful when writing tests for functions we know should and will fail under certain conditions.
+at runtime but it is useful when writing tests for functions we know should and will fail under certain conditions.
 It  is good to tell the users of your API what such cases are.

+The function argument to fails is most simply expressed as an ES6 arrow-function.
+To make it as short as possible we typically use '_' as  the argument-name of the arrow-function:

-    fails ( a => throw "");
+    fails (_ => throw "");
-    fails ( b => fails ( a => 123));
+    fails (_ => fails ( arg => 123));
+    fails (_ => divide (n, 0))

 ##### 3.6 Type ()
 Type is a constructor for creating new  types.
+Cisf supports the following types of types:

+1. ConstructorType
+2. SumType
+3. NullType
+4. ArrayType
+5. ObjectType
+6. FunctionType
+7. PredicateType

+8. TruthyType
+9. FalsyType
+10. RegExpType
+11. StartsWithType
+12. BiggerOrEqualType

+At the time of this writing the best documentation for how to use them all is to read the tests in test.js.
+But we are working on more documentation.

+There are two type-types worthy of special mention for now:

 ###### 3.6.1 (Named) Sum-Types ()

-Type can be used tpo combe
+Type() can be used to combine
 existing types into a "sum type" which accepts anything that is accepted by one of its components.